 Demonstration Sports at the Olympic Games

-At most modern day Olympic Games there have been a variety of demonstration sports held as part of the Games, but not as official events eligible for medals.
-Some of the events have later gone on to become official Olympic sports, such as Baseball and Synchronized Swimming.
+Up until recently, most Olympic Games have had a variety of demonstration sports held as part of the Games, held at the same time as official sports but not eligible for medals.
+Some of the demonstration sports have later gone on to become official parts of of the sporting program, such as Baseball and Synchronized Swimming.

-These days, demonstration sports are an integral part of the process for new sports being accepted as official sports.
-There are now specific rules that must be followed in order for a sport to be accepted.
+These days, specific rules that must be foll owed in order for a sport to be accepted as part of the official program.
 That means unfortunately for some, fortunately for others, many of the sports described on this website will never be seen again.

 - List of Demonstration Sports (sorted by alphabetical order)